 Estate and Legacy Planning Coordination

-We do not draft legal documents, but we coordinate with your Dayton, OH attorney and other professionals to help ensure:
+Although we do not prepare legal documents, we collaborate with your Dayton, OH attorney and other advisors to help confirm:

 - Your long-term legacy objectives are documented and structured

 Every Dayton, OH client’s plan is personal, but the process follows a similar path.
-The process is designed to turn financial information into clear choices and actionable steps.
+The goal is to move from information to decisions, then from decisions to action.

 We start by examining your overall financial position, such as: